The Café

 She smiled politely and walked away.

 He stared out the window.
-A delivery truck hissed past.
 A man jogged by with a dog in a raincoat.
 Someone across the street adjusted a sandwich board that said TAROT READINGS — WALK-INS WELCOME.

 He glanced outside again.
 Maybe he'd go check out Burnside after all.
 Maybe it wasn't too late.